muneesraja/Spotify-Clone-BE/README.md

 ## Authentication

 Protected routes require a JWT token.
-To access these routes:
+This can be provided either:

+1.  **Via Authorization Header:**
-1. Create a user with `POST /auth/register`
+    *   Create a user with `POST /auth/register`
-2. Login with `POST /auth/login`
+    *   Login with `POST /auth/login`
-3. Use the returned token in the Authorization header:
-   `Authorization: Bearer your_token_here`
+    *   Use the returned token in the `Authorization` header: `Authorization: Bearer your_token_here`
+2.  **Via Cookie:**
+    *   Create a user with `POST /auth/register`
+    *   Sign in with `POST /auth/signin` - this sets a secure, httpOnly cookie named `token`.
+    *   Subsequent requests from a browser environment should automatically include the cookie.

 ## Future Enhancements